GLFHC/.github/profile/tutorials/collaboration.md

 ![Auto Merge](images/auto_merge.png "Auto Merge Check")

 When the merge is complete your main branch now has the changes from the fork pulled back in.
+If you used a branch instead of a fork (preferred) the old branch is destroyed (you can optionally keep it, but don't) since it is now merged in to main.
+If you want to make more changes, create a new branch.

 `